-2016 is almost over – and what a year it has been!
-No matter what you think of 2016, there’s good news in the gourmet world because the Gurunavi Research Institute just chose Japan’s “Dish of the Year.”
-Based on various surveys and research, 2016’s favorite food is coriander cuisine!
+There’s good news in the gourmet world because the Gurunavi Research Institute just chose Japan’s “Dish of the Year®.”
+Based on various surveys and research, 2016’s favorite food was coriander cuisine!

 The Dish of the Year reflects the contemporary eating and drinking habits of Japanese people.
 Representing coriander cuisine are the Director of the Tokyo Office of Okayama Prefecture, Yasuhiro Fujimoto (center left), the Ambassador Extraordinary and Plenipotentiary of Thailand, Bansarn Bunnag (center right).
 Special guests of the event were the weightlifting talent Hiromi Miyake (left) and Tokoro Asao (right), the designer of Tokyo 2020’s Olympics and Paralympics.